Cork-Software-Crafters/harness-engineering-kata/README.md

 ### Java

 Use [Checkstyle](https://checkstyle.org/) for the checks.
 A starter `checkstyle.xml` covering method length, parameter count, cyclomatic complexity, magic numbers, string literals, and file length is in `checkstyle.xml`.
-Add the maven-checkstyle-plugin to `pom.xml` and adapt quality-gate to call `mvn -q checkstyle:check`.
+Add the maven-checkstyle-plugin to `pom.xml` and adapt quality-gate to call `mvn checkstyle:checkstyle`.

 [ArchUnit](https://www.archunit.org/) can additionally enforce architectural constraints (package dependencies, layer separation) as executable tests.